 Now, by no means, am I saying that you should just go with the ‘top charters’ even if you don’t like them.
 Your taste in music will tell potential matches just as much about you as your profile will.
 So, go through your playlist and choose a song that has a nice beat to it.
 Also, make sure that it’s at least semi-popular.
 Like if you’re into Latin music, then choosing a song like Despacito might be better than something like Con Calma.
 This way your anthem reflects what you enjoy while still being familiar.

 6. Don’t: Hide your beautiful facial features

 What should be avoided on Tinder are dull photos.
-Even if your photo shows your face perfectly if it has a dull color scheme it won’t attract that many people.
-The more contrast your photos have the more of a show stopper they will be.
+Even if your photo shows your face perfectly, it won’t attract that many people if it has a dull color scheme.
+The more contrast your photos have, the more of a show stopper they will be.
 Having a pop of color like yellow or even blue will make the people linger on your profile.

 Related Reading: Fishing Dating – The New Dating Trend

 7. Do: Add more photos but 9 is not a compulsory number